mearashadowfax/OpenStove/src/content/recipes/hasselback-potatoes.md

 ---
 title: "Hasselback Potatoes"
-description: "A classic Swedish side dish, Hasselback potatoes are sliced into thin wedges but left joined at the bottom, drizzled with melted butter, and roasted to golden crispy perfection.
-Simple yet delectably crispy and buttery."
+description: "A classic Swedish side dish, Hasselback potatoes are sliced into thin wedges but left joined at the bottom, drizzled with melted butter, and roasted to golden crispy perfection."

 pubDate: 2024-01-05